-Some women get repeated episodes of bacterial vaginosis with unpleasant symptoms, and may require antibiotic treatment.
+Some women get repeated episodes with unpleasant symptoms, and may require antibiotic treatment for BV.

 A normal, healthy vagina is home to a variety of different bacteria.
 However, in Bacterial Vaginosis (BV) the balance is disturbed, and an overgrowth of some of these bacteria occurs.
 It’s not entirely clear why this happens.
 The most common symptom is a change in vaginal discharge, which may become white-grey in colour and may have a fishy smell.
 However, many women with BV do not have any symptoms at all (up to half of cases).

 Bacterial Vaginosis is not a sexually transmitted infection (although using condoms does seem to make it less likely to develop).
 It can affect all women, whether they have had sex or not, but it is more common in sexually active women.
 Male sexual partners of women who have BV do not need any treatment, though female sexual partners may.